 In the event of an emergency that would preclude the usual Council meeting from occurring, NIGMS staff will consider utilizing one or more of the following procedures:

-- Consider only closed-session items, possibly only focusing on a selected subset of applications for second-level review;
+- Consider only closed-session items, possibly focusing on a selected subset of applications for second-level review;

-- Organize a telephone or video conference to address necessary business;
+- Organize a telephone conference to address necessary business;

 - Utilize an Intranet-assisted meeting format; and/or